Rock art of the Chumash people

 Chumash rock art is a genre of paintings on caves, mountains, cliffs, or other living rock surfaces, created by the Chumash people of Southern California.
 Pictographs and petroglyphs are common through interior California, the rock painting tradition thrived until the 19th century.
-Chumash rock art is considered to be some of the most elaborate rock art tradition in the region.
+Chumash rock art is considered to be some of the most elaborate and plentiful rock art tradition in the region.